 The Future of Video Games

-The Sound Design for Visual Media program is an occupational degree program that immerses the student in the world and industry of sound design for visual media.
-Students in class learn key skills and concepts necessary to meet the demands of a large-scale audio/visual media project.
+The Sound Design for Visual Media program is an occupational degree program that immerses the student in the industry of sound design for visual media.
+Students learn key skills and concepts necessary to meet the demands of a large-scale audio/visual media project.
 These skills and concepts include advanced sound design, synchronization, sound effects creation, field and location audio recording, boom operation, ADR recording and editing, Foley recording and editing, the creation and recording of music for visual media programs, and the audible mixing of these elements together.
-At a higher level, students will also learn how to make the correct aesthetic decisions for the project they are working on, gain important organizational skills that include logging and archiving of media materials, and achieve the skills necessary to advertise and market the final product.
+At a higher level, students also learn how to make the correct aesthetic decisions for the project they are working on, organizational skills that include archiving of media materials, and achieve the skills necessary to advertise and market the final product.